 The user is working in more than one Shotgun site.
 With Shotgun Desktop authenticated against a single site, requesting menu actions from a second Shotgun site results in the user being queried about restarting Shotgun Desktop and logging into the new site.
 If that request is ignored, the second site will never receive a list of menu actions.

-If your studio is using a proxy server, if you want to pre-populate the initial login screen with some values, or if you want to tweak how the browser based application launcher integrates with the Shotgun Desktop, there is a special configuration file called
+If your studio is using a proxy server, if you want to pre-populate the initial login screen with some values, or if you want to tweak how the browser-based application launcher integrates with Shotgun Desktop, there is a special configuration file called

-The file is searched for in multiple locations and in the following order:
+Toolkit looks for the file in multiple locations, in the following order: